The Human Truth Foundation

 q=88.

-Amongst the highest in The Americas Venezuela is positioned 47th in the world when it comes to the rate of gender bias (from 7 indicators).
+One of the highest in The Americas when it comes to the rate of gender bias (from 7 indicators), Venezuela comes 47th in the world.

 The Gender Social Norms Index (GSNI) looks at gender biases across seven criteria; the % given here is for the total people who are biased across any of those criteria.
 By subtracting the value from 100%, you can see that those who do well on this index, you are seeing a count of those who do not appear to be biased against women in any of the criteria, and so, doing well on this index is a very positive sign for any country.